oopsmonk/documentation/getting-started/1.0/networks/devnet.md

 **URL:** https://nodes.devnet.iota.org

-Use this URL for sending transactions and requesting information about the Tangle from nodes on the Devnet.
+Use this URL for sending transactions and requesting information about the Tangle from nodes in the Devnet.

 ### ZMQ node